Unified Architecture for Quantum Lookup Tables: Preliminaries

 The infidelity is the probability of failing a single query and it scales as a function of memory size multiplied by a generic gate error $\varepsilon$.
 Thus for a constant target query error, lower infidelity provides more gate error tolerance and flexibility for accommodating larger memories.

+The bus bit/qubit corresponds to either the input or the output qubit storing the data.
+Whether it is input or output depends on the phase of the algorithm.
 In classical memory, a combination of logical gates sends the bus signal to the specific memory location determined by the input address bit and relays the data stored in that memory location to the output register.
 Similarly, quantum routers (\cref{fig: single_router}) help to navigate the qubit to a memory location determined by the address, after which the corresponding classical data is loaded onto the bus qubit, and subsequently, the bus qubit is navigated to the output register.
 The circuit design of the quantum router plays a pivotal role in determining the properties of a quantum lookup table.
-We review some of these router designs and prior architectures each of which assumes all-to-all connectivity.
+We review some of these router designs and prior architectures.
+We use the notation $\ket{q}_p$ to represent qubit $q$ stored in register $p$.
+When the context is clear, we interchangeably use $q$ and $\ket{q}_p$, or write $\ket{q}$ when the register is understood.